DavideKovac/Basic-Machine-Learning-Techniques-Project/README.md

 # Basic-Machine-Learning-Techniques-Project
-A set of project/file developed with different Machine Learning Techniques from the Scikit-learn library
+A set of projects developed with different Machine Learning Techniques from the Scikit-learn library

 <h1><b>Machine Learning Techniques</b></h1>